Last updated: 27 April 2026

 A total of 74 respondents answered the online survey.
 The results are available in the ‘Public consultation results leaflet’ in the ‘Useful documents’ section below.

-When deciding whether to progress with the scheme, we carefully considered the consultation results, alongside the perception survey outcomes, traffic data from the area, and our overall objectives to improve air quality and public health and address the climate crises.
+When deciding whether to progress with the scheme, we carefully considered the consultation results, alongside the perception survey outcomes, traffic data from the area, and our overall objectives to improve air quality and public health and address the climate crisis.
 Following this analysis, the decision was made to introduce the scheme on an experimental basis.

 For more information about the reasons for progressing the scheme, please see the ‘Public consultation results leaflet’ in the ‘Useful documents’ section below.